nickvasilyev/FEC_DATA_LOADER/README.md

  By default this will point to local instance of elastic search.
 If you want to send this data somewhere else just edit ES_HOST parameter in the script.

 ##Notes:
 There are some inconsistencies with a few values in FEC data translation.
 The script will print these out to the screen, but due to a relatively low number of them I generally disregard them.

+ #Legal
+ I am not sure how to write legal stuff; but I am not responsible for how you use this.
+In fact it's probably wrong, I may or may not have been drinking beer when I wrote this.
+ Definitely wrote it on my own time though... as far as I can remember.